PhoenixTales/phoenix-docs/world/factions/guilds/sfb.md

 Guilds V1:
 * Described as *Free Diggers* ("Freie Buddler", in Guilds V1)
 * "medium-sized group, have split from the Old Diggers in order to not lose half of the earnings to the Mafia" (Guilds V1)
+* before reading this article, you should read the article [/world/freecamp](/world/freecamp] first.

 ---